Pacifica, California: Media

 Pacifica Community Television, Pacifica's Emmy Award-winning local public-access television cable TV channel 26, has continuously operated for 30 years, featuring community based television.

-The pornographic movie The Pleasures of a Woman (1972), directed by Nick Millard, was partially shot on location at Coral Ridge Drive in the Edgemar district and on Rockaway Beach.
+On national television, Guy Fieri visited Gorilla BBQ for the fifth season of Diners, Drive-Ins and Dives in 2009.

+The final scene of Harold and Maude in which Harold makes the leap off a cliff was filmed at Mori Point in Pacifica.
+The 2003 film House of Sand and Fog and the 2012 Chasing Mavericks were also filmed in Pacifica.

+The 2007 National Book Award finalist Story of a Girl by Sara Zarr is set in Pacifica.
+In 2017, it was adapted into a Lifetime movie.

 Education

 Primary and secondary schools

 The public elementary and middle school district, known as Pacifica School District, (formerly the Laguna Salada School District), consists of Vallemar, Cabrillo, Ingrid B. Lacy, Sunset Ridge, Ortega, Linda Mar and Ocean Shore schools, and also a home schooling program.
 The administration office is located at 375 Reina del Mar Avenue, adjacent to Vallemar School.
-Each school enrolls about 550-600 students.
-There are two private K-8 schools, Good Shepherd School and Pacific Bay Christian School, a K-12 school which was founded as a segregation academy.
+Each school enrolls about 550–600 students.
+There are two private K–8 schools, Good Shepherd School and Pacific Bay Christian School, a K–12 school which was founded as a segregation academy.

-Pacifica also previously had an established elementary school from 1980 - 2005 known as Oddstad (Oddstad Andres) Elementary located in the Park Pacifica neighborhood.
+Pacifica also previously had an established elementary school from 1969 to 2005 known as Oddstad (Oddstad Andres) Elementary located in the Park Pacifica neighborhood.
 Though now non-operational, the campus site has been host to numerous community events, and private courses as well as sporting events and leisure.

 Pacifica has one private high school and two public high schools which are part of the Jefferson Union High School District.
 Oceana High School in the central part of the city while Terra Nova High School and Pacific Bay Christian School are in the south.
 Many students in the northern part of Pacifica attend Jefferson High School or Westmoor High School nearby in adjacent Daly City.
 Oceana's teaching paradigm is geared toward longer classes, senior exhibitions, and mandated community service.
 Much larger Terra Nova is a more traditional institution, featuring numerous sports, clubs, and a broad-based and enriching educational experience.